Louis Pasteur: Anthrax

 The notion of a weak form of a disease causing immunity to the virulent version was not new; this had been known for a long time for smallpox.
 Inoculation with smallpox (variolation) was known to result in a much less severe disease, and greatly reduced mortality, in comparison with the naturally acquired disease.
 Edward Jenner had also studied vaccination using cowpox (vaccinia) to give cross-immunity to smallpox in the late 1790s, and by the early 1800s vaccination had spread to most of Europe.

 The difference between smallpox vaccination and anthrax or chicken cholera vaccination was that the latter two disease organisms had been artificially weakened, so a naturally weak form of the disease organism did not need to be found.
-This discovery revolutionized work in infectious diseases, and Pasteur gave these artificially weakened diseases the generic name of "vaccines", in honour of Jenner's discovery.
+Pasteur's development of artificially weakened pathogens revolutionized work in infectious diseases, and he gave these artificially weakened diseases the generic name of "vaccines", in honour of Jenner's discovery.

 In 1876, Robert Koch had shown that Bacillus anthracis caused anthrax.
 In his papers published between 1878 and 1880, Pasteur only mentioned Koch's work in a footnote.
 Koch met Pasteur at the Seventh International Medical Congress in 1881.
 A few months later, Koch wrote that Pasteur had used impure cultures and made errors.
 In 1882, Pasteur replied to Koch in a speech, to which Koch responded aggressively.
 Koch stated that Pasteur tested his vaccine on unsuitable animals and that Pasteur's research was not properly scientific.
 In 1882, Koch wrote "On the Anthrax Inoculation", in which he refuted several of Pasteur's conclusions about anthrax and criticized Pasteur for keeping his methods secret, jumping to conclusions, and being imprecise.
 In 1883, Pasteur wrote that he used cultures prepared in a similar way to his successful fermentation experiments and that Koch misinterpreted statistics and ignored Pasteur's work on silkworms.